jsiegenthaler/sendmailx/README.md

   * QQ quarter, 01 to 04 (or just Q: 1 to 4)
   * yy year, last 2 digits of year (or yyyy = 4 digit year)

+Tip: avoid use of h (1-12), as 12-hour time is ambiguous when no a.m. or p.m. indication exists.

 * The more complex the seedFormatString, the more secure the TOTP
 * Do not use any date or time symbol in the seedFormatString more than once (both s and ss is defined as being used once), otherwise the recognition of the TOTP passcode may not work.